 What Can Cyber Defenders do with the Tools they have?

-Malware such as Xbash are highly dependent on C2 and active scanning.
+Malware such as Xbash is highly dependent on C2 and active scanning.
 Aggressive external/internal default-deny network isolation helps.
 It doesn’t require guessing as to whether a packet or frame is good or bad.
 This is far from perfect, but the investment can prove more practical over time when compared with network intrusion detection data and alerts.
 Entity User Behavior Analytics (EUBA) and specialized database monitoring tools can help too.
 Like most detection tools, they are labor and skills intensive.

 Effective patch management and robust authentication can be impactful solutions.
 On the flip side, how often have we read a forensics report pointing to a broken patch as the cause of a breach?
 And, if a malicious process does gain privileged run-time, those strong passwords may not save the day either.